meisun0107/meisun0107/README.md

 <br>
 <h1>About me 🙋</h1>

-- 🎒 I'm a second-year graduate student.
-- 💻 I'm majoring in computer science.
 - 📚 I love Full-Stack developing.
 - 🎀 Pronouns: She/Her/Hers.
 - 🔥 Fun fact: I used to study in Sweden for 2 years.